formsandflows/PACo/Canvas components/PACo_CommandBar_B.md

 When a command shoud not be used:
 - set the property "SelectedItems" to "##"

 , for the related command.
-This property can thus be used for logic when to show the related command.
-Example: Because of RBAC (Role Based Access Control) a certain command is shown for certain users and not for certain other users.
+Use this when a command should never been shown.
+Use the custom property "cmp_Authorization" for RBAC (Role Based Access Control) scenario's.

 ### cmp_OnSelect
 This custom property contains a required parameter called "cmp_Param_CommandID" which contains the ID of the command clicked on.
 When the menu indicator is clicked on, a 0 (zero) is returned.